I’m looking at chapters ten to twelve this week, which leaves just four more after that.

 Who are these people?
 I know some people believe that whales etc are fish, but surely everyone has heard of seals and know they’re not a fish?

-Anyway, she describes fish, how breath underwater via gills and so on.
+Anyway, she describes fish, how they breath underwater via gills and so on.
 Sea animals come to the surface to breathe (ie whales and sea lions).
 Fish have scales and fins, sea animals which do not belong to the fish family have no fins and have their bodies covered with fur.
 That just confuses things, doesn’t it?
 It sounds like there are a lot of furry fin-less whales swimming around.

 - Seals have two fur coats which are oiled.
 She mentions ladies’ seal-skin jackets which are hopefully a thing of the past now!
 From that it’s obvious that seals are hunted for their skins but she doesn’t say anything about how they are ‘collected’.
 Perhaps the brutal seal-clubbing that goes on was a step too far to describe?
 There is a really good and long description of the various parts of seal anatomy, but she doesn’t attempt to delve into the various different seal species.